Texas toast

-Thick-sliced bread sold for making Texas toast can be used in the same manner as ordinary bread slices, such as in sandwiches, and it is especially useful for dishes involving liquids or where extra thickness could improve the product, such as French toast.
+Thick-sliced bread sold for making Texas toast can be used in the same manner as ordinary bread slices, such as in sandwiches, and it is especially useful for dishes involving liquids or where extra thickness could improve the product.
 While most varieties sold for Texas toast are white bread, whole wheat varieties also exist.

 Frozen Texas toast brands are also popular, with best sellers including the New York Brand of the T. Marzetti Company, and Pepperidge Farm.

 History

 One claimant to the invention of Texas toast is Kirby's Pig Stand.
 The once-thriving chain, whose heyday in the 1940s saw over 100 locations across the United States, also claims to be the originator of the onion ring.
 Texas toast may have been first created in 1946 at the Pig Stand in Denton, Texas, after a bakery order for thicker slices of bread resulted in slices too thick for the toaster; a cook, Wiley W. W. Cross, suggested buttering and grilling them as a solution.
 Another Pig Stand cook in Beaumont, Texas, claimed he created the idea of grilling the bread.
 W.W.W.
 Cross is also credited for combining the Texas toast with chicken-fried steak to create Kirby's Pig Stand's famous Chicken Fried Steak Sandwich.